-We’ve told you about some of the Wasatch Front region’s common heating and furnace problems previously, but we’re back with a few more issues that could cause your furnace to go out in the middle of this terrible cold.
+We’ve told you about some of the Wasatch Front region’s common heating and furnace problems previously, but we’re back with some more issues that could cause your heating system to break down in the middle of this terrible cold.

 Lack of Maintenance

 Not only does seasonal heating maintenance help your furnace run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also expected by most manufacturers to keep up your system’s warranty.
-For both those reasons, you should definitely invest in annual furnace tune-ups.
+For these reasons, you should definitely invest in seasonal furnace tune-ups.
 Catching small issues early can help stop them from becoming huge (expensive!) furnace problems.

 System Wear and Tear

-If you’re running your furnace all winter long to stay warm, normal wear and tear on the components is to be expected – especially in older furnaces.
-Wear and tear on your belts and bearings can cause the furnace to overheat or result in malfunctions with the fan motors, creating air flow problems.
+If you’re running your furnace all winter long to stay warm, normal wear and tear on the parts is to be expected – especially in older furnaces.
+Stress on your belts and bearings can cause the furnace to overheat or result in malfunctions with the fan motors, creating air flow problems.

 Clogged Air Filters

 If you use a typical furnace air filter, you should be swaping it out monthly.
 If you forget, it not only affects the air you breathe, the dirt and bacteria growth could cause air flow restrictions within the furnace equipment.
-This will mean your furnace has to work much harder to warm your home, likely putting too much strain on the components and, in turn, raising your heating bills .
+This will cause your furnace to work much harder to warm your home, likely putting too much stress on the components and, in turn, raising your heating bills .